Applying to Graduate

 a.
 Go to Major Grids and find and click on your major and program (diploma or degree) and your catalog year

 b.
-You may verify your catalog year in your major by going to your Registration Profile (under Graduation tools)
+You may verify your catalog year in your major by going to your Registration and Check-in Profile Screen (under the Registration submenu)

 c.
 Print the grid (pdf) for your major and catalog year